holiday eating tips for diabetes, bon secours greenville

 Add bread stuffing to bowl with veggies and toss together.
 Season with pepper and poultry seasoning.
 Add chicken broth, mixing until moist but not soaking.
 Taste and adjust seasoning.

-Spray a casserole dish with cooking spray, then add stuffing mix.
-Cover with foil; bake 20-25 minutes.
-Uncover and cook an additional 10 minutes or until slightly crispy on top.
+Spray a casserole dish with cooking spray, then add the stuffing mix.
+Cover with foil and bake for 20-25 minutes.
+Uncover and cook for an additional 10 minutes or until slightly crispy on top.

-Learn more about the diabetes care services we provide at Bon Secours and find a provider near you.
+Learn about the primary care services we provide at Bon Secours.

 Related Posts